barrett370/Notes/Y3/NISO/source/NISO-Lecture13.md

 6. Create $Q_{t+1}$ from $P_{t+1}$ using crowded tournament selection, crossover and mutation operators

 ### Algorithm: Non-Dominated Sorting

+#### Abstract

+- Identify the best non-dominated set
+- Discard them from the population
+- Identify the next-best non-dominated set
+- Repeat until all solutions are classified

 Requires a population of individuals $P$